 The 175 mm Q factor is reasonable for a spin bike but it is wider than a road bike so may feel uncomfortable.
 As general rule the narrower the q factor (the distance between the pedals) the more alignment of your feet and hips providing a more natural feel (like when you are walking) and providing less strain on your legs helping to reduce the chance of injury further.

-The company does sell clip-in pedals for specialist SPD shoes for around $99 or you can use your own as the thread it use is 9/16.
+The company does sell clip-in pedals for specialist SPD shoes or you can use your own as the thread it use is 9/16.